Reductio ad absurdum: Proof by infinite descent

 Such a proof is again a refutation by contradiction.
 A typical example is the proof of the proposition "there is no smallest positive rational number": assume there is a smallest positive rational number q and derive a contradiction by observing that q/2 is even smaller than q and still positive.

 Russell's paradox

 Russell's paradox, stated set-theoretically as "there is no set whose elements are precisely those sets that do not contain themselves", is a negated statement whose usual proof is a refutation by contradiction.

 Notation

 Proofs by contradiction sometimes end with the word "Contradiction!".
 Isaac Barrow and Baermann used the notation Q.E.A., for "quod est absurdum" ("which is absurd"), along the lines of Q.E.D., but this notation is rarely used today.
 A graphical symbol sometimes used for contradictions is a downwards zigzag arrow "lightning" symbol (U+21AF: ↯), for example in Davey and Priestley.
-Others sometimes used include a pair of opposing arrows (as $\rightarrow\!\leftarrow$ or $\Rightarrow\!\Leftarrow$), struck-out arrows ($\nleftrightarrow$), a stylized form of hash (such as U+2A33: ⨳), or the "reference mark" (U+203B: ※), or $\times\!\!\!\!\times$.
+Other symbols sometimes used include a pair of opposing arrows (as $\rightarrow\!\leftarrow$ or $\Rightarrow\!\Leftarrow$), struck-out arrows ($\nleftrightarrow$), a stylized form of hash (such as U+2A33: ⨳), or the "reference mark" (U+203B: ※), or $\times\!\!\!\!\times$.